richard-porter/ai-collaboration-field-guide/cross-domain-forecasting-taxonomy.md

 **The zero-edge finding:** If Gate 2 consistently returns “no edge,” the correct response is not to find a better method — it is to find a different variable, a different time horizon, or a different question where an edge exists.
 Forecasting where you have no edge is not neutral.
 It consumes resources, creates false confidence, and crowds out forecasts where genuine edge exists.

+Burgess’s Promise Theory arrives at the same constraint from the agent side: an agent cannot make promises about another agent’s behavior.
+A forecaster with no edge is attempting to promise an outcome they don’t control.

 -----

 #### Gate 3: Operation Selection